hilton/hilton.github.com/about.md

 <p><a href="http://bit.ly/playscala2p">Play for Scala</a> by Peter Hilton, Erik Bakker and Francisco Canedo was published by Manning Publications in September 2013.
 The book teaches web developers how to use the <a href="http://www.playframework.com">Play Framework</a> to build web applications using the <a href="http://www.scala-lang.org">Scala</a> programming language.</p>

 <p><a href="http://shop.oreilly.com/product/0636920048824.do">97 Things Every Java Programmer Should Know</a>
-edited by Kevlin Henney, Trisha Gee, with contributions by Peter Hilton, published by O’Reilly Media in May 2020.</p>
+edited by Kevlin Henney, Trisha Gee, with contributions by Peter Hilton, published by O’Reilly Media in May 2020.
+Since 2020, Peter has published weekly on his <a href="/blog/">blog</a>.</p>

 </div>
 <div class="column">